RAMGuide/TheRamGuide-WIP-/Advanced Timings.md

 ### tRAS

-tRAS is the minimum command delay between the activate and precharge commands
+tRAS is the minimum command period between the activate and precharge commands, this delay is a minimum delay and thus is an 'extension timing' meaning that it extends a command period and it does not dictate anything directly.
+An extension timing doesn't dictate a command period, it just dictates the minimum clock cycles for a command period. tRAS as a timing has no performance impact when an activate to activate command period is extended by the tRC timing.
+This concept is later explained in the tRC section as it is crucial to have an understanding of the tRC timing to understand this concept.

 Common myths: